Current Group Members

 Adura received his B.S. in Mechanical Engineering from the University of Southern California.
 After working as a consultant at Deloitte and a mechanical design engineer at Pratt and Whitney, he came to Stanford to study plasma physics.
 He is particularly interested in high energy plasmas and fusion applications, and is currently working on developing diagnostic systems to better understand kinetic behavior within such plasmas.
 Outside of academia, he is interested in cars, fitness, and movies.

-Ryan C. Przybocki – PhD Student
+Ryan C. Przybocki – PhD Candidate

 Ryan received his undergraduate degree in Physics from MIT after growing up in Austin, Texas.
 He is primarily interested in bridging fundamental plasma physics with engineering applications in research, particularly to advance the fields of fusion energy and propulsion.
 He is currently working on measurement techniques for laboratory plasmas and seeks to engineer new devices to study plasma collisions.
 Outside of research, Ryan enjoys powerlifting, playing guitar, watching The Big Lebowski, and searching for the best coffee in town.